Skip to content

 So you can pretend not to be feeling that way at all.
 Pretending not to be shy is also quite a good coping mechanism.
 I don’t really want people to know when I’m nervous or embarrassed since those tend to be quite embarrassing emotions.
 So I pretend not to be feeling awkward – and not only do 99% of people seem to believe it, but somehow I start to believe it too.

-Being Shy Can be a great way to travel
+6. Being shy can be a great way to travel

 Being shy also makes me passive.
 Unable to stand up for myself or say what I want, I have a tendency to go along with a group.
 I’ll say yes, or “I don’t mind”, or “you choose” – even when I really do have a preference.